belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Scan
    A scan consists of rather short data taking periods (hours or few days long) performed at slightly different energies (usually 10-50 MeV apart).
-The goals of a scan is to measure the lineshape of the :math:`e^+e^-` cross section to either check that data are collected on the resoanance peak (short scans), or to perform real physics measurements such the search for exotic vecotr resoances (long scans above the :math:`\Upsilon(4S)`energy)
+The goals of a scan is to measure the lineshape of the :math:`e^+e^-` cross section to either check that data are collected on the resonance peak (short scans), or to perform real physics measurements such the search for exotic vector resonances (long scans above the :math:`\Upsilon(4S)`energy)

 Non-4S
    SuperKEKB can operate across the whole spectrum of bottomonia, from the :math:`\Upsilon(1S)` at :math:`9.460` GeV to slightly above the :math:`Upsilon(6S)`, around :math:`9.460` GeV.
-These datasets can be used for all the non-B parts of the BelleII physics program, but are particularly interestign for the spectroscopy, hadronic physics and dark sector studies.
+These datasets can be used for all the non-B parts of the BelleII physics program, but are particularly interesting for the spectroscopy, hadronic physics and dark sector studies.